jeffreycwitt/hn202/docs/class-8.md

 # The emergence of Abbasid empire (750-1258)

-Let's turn next to rise the Abbasid Empire with a quick overview, and then we can connect this directly with our reading of some extracts from the hadith.
+Let's turn next to the rise of the Abbasid Empire with a quick overview, and then we can connect this directly with our reading of some extracts from the hadith.

 Rosenwein (see esp.
 SHMA pp. 88-89) gives us a lot of material to help us understand the decline of the Umayyads and their replacement by the Abbasids.
 Here, in bullet form, I review some of the highlights.
 (Please annotate and comment on entries that seem to you especially important or would benefit from more class discussion.)

-* The Abassids partnered with disgruntled Shia Mulawi (converts) and other holy men 'ulama who were dissatisfied with the general monarchial decadence of the Umayyad rulers.
+* The Abbasids partnered with disgruntled Shia Mulawi (converts) and other holy men ('ulama) who were dissatisfied with the general monarchial decadence of the Umayyad rulers.
 * This transition to power originally had Shia support and a Shia inspiration.
-* But this alliance was quickly betrayed as the Abassids gained power.
+* But this alliance was quickly betrayed as the Abbasids gained power.
 * Some key achievement of Abbasid Empire include:
   * The capital is moved from Damascus to Baghdad (closer to the old Persian capital).
   * Peter Brown calls this the Persianization of the empire, which includes increased interaction and involvement of non-arab muslims.